nplegendresbgenomics/bdcmetricsdashboard/README.md

 # Developer Guide

-## Step 1 - find your template
+## Step 1 - Find your template

 We have templates for either search or workspace environments:

 * Search Platforms: <https://github.com/gireeshsubrama/bdcmetricsdashboard/blob/main/platformdata/searchplatforms/Search_Platform_Template.csv>
 * Analysis Platforms: <https://github.com/gireeshsubrama/bdcmetricsdashboard/blob/main/platformdata/analysisplatforms/Analysis_Platform_Template.csv>

-## Step 2 - generate your data as CSV
+## Step 2 - Generate your data as CSV

 Use the templates to generate your data to place in the BDC Metrics AWS Bucket